Madness Under the Royal Palms: Description

-Palm Beach Under a Microscope
+Palm Beach under a microscope

 In Madness Under the Royal Palms, Leamer, best known for his bestsellers including The Kennedy Women, looks at the way wealth makes its own rules and how it creates a culture of privilege untouched by the rules governing most Americans.
-He was given unprecedented access to the tightly controlled hierarchy in Palm Beach’s coveted inner sanctums.
+He was given unprecedented access to the tightly controlled hierarchy in Palm Beach's coveted inner sanctums.
 He reveals the lives of the men and women who have come to this exclusive island off the coast of Florida with big ambitions and even larger checkbooks.
-He covers the hotly contested memberships in the “right” clubs to the rise of Trump’s Mar-a-Lago which leveled long-standing barriers with its glitz and celebration of new glamour.
-He hilariously writes about the architecture wars -— when the high social value of buying one of the “grand old” homes shifted to knocking those old houses down and the race to build mega-mansions in their place.
-And he captures the uneasy alliances that fuel marriages -– including the successive trophy wives – to the rancorous and even fatal divorces.
+He covers the hotly contested memberships in the "right" clubs to the rise of Trump's Mar-a-Lago which leveled long-standing barriers with its glitz and celebration of new glamour.
+He writes about the architecture wars -— when the high social value of buying one of the "grand old" homes shifted to knocking those old houses down and the race to build mega-mansions in their place.
+He also captures the uneasy alliances that fuel marriages -– including the successive trophy wives – to the rancorous and even fatal divorces.

-Leamer’s Madness Under the Royal Palms shows that money cannot buy happiness.
-As Leamer writes, “in Palm Beach, people chased after happiness, but like dogs chasing a mechanical rabbit in a greyhound race, no matter how fast they ran, happiness was just a few inches in front of their noses.”
+Leamer's Madness Under the Royal Palms shows that money cannot buy happiness.
+As Leamer writes, "in Palm Beach, people chased after happiness, but like dogs chasing a mechanical rabbit in a greyhound race, no matter how fast they ran, happiness was just a few inches in front of their noses."

-Lessons From The Book
+Lessons from the book

-In the end, Leamer’s tale reveals a darker strain.
-As he discovers the desperate hunger a billionaire has for acceptance that may never come, or the aging beauty’s struggle to redefine and keep a place in this society, he also captures a pathos and humanity in many of his subjects.
+In the end, Leamer's tale reveals a darker strain.
+As he discovers the desperate hunger a billionaire has for acceptance that may never come, or the aging beauty's struggle to redefine and keep a place in this society, he also captures a pathos and humanity in many of his subjects.
 There are characters that range from the doyenne of the modern drawing room who forgoes a marriage with family attending and flies to New Zealand so that Prince Philip and Prince Edward might be present instead; the skinflint billionaire who kidnaps his first children, rewrites his own history, and then plots spectacularly against his fifth wife with a prenuptial that would have her paying him if she leaves; to the small-town daughter of a cop who becomes the gatekeeper for it all, the society columnist for the local newspaper.

-Controversy following Madoff scandal
+Controversy & the Madoff scandal

-The Bernard Madoff scandal put Leamer's book centerstage, as Madoff was a trusted Member of the wealthy Jewish community.
+The Bernie Madoff scandal put Leamer's book centerstage, as Madoff was a trusted member of the wealthy Jewish community.
 According to Leamer, Madoff had made inroads to the Jewish elite of Boston, who unwittingly vouched for him after he gained their trust.
-Many members of the Palm Beach Jewish Community were wiped out by Madoff's Ponzi scheme, and this has purportedly generated a lot of resentment for Leamer, who has been publicly speaking on the particular impact the scandal has had on the Palm Beach community.
+Many members of the Palm Beach Jewish community were wiped out by Madoff's Ponzi scheme, and this has purportedly generated a lot of resentment for Leamer, who has been publicly speaking on the particular impact the scandal has had on the Palm Beach community.